B2B Influencer Marketing Strategy: The Guide for Success in 2023

 The 90% are what I refer to as lurkers or, in some cases, the “general market.”
 All they do is consume content and information.
 They Google everything, ask their peers and friends for recommendations, read G2 reviews, and rarely create content.
 As a result, they are highly influenced by the 1% and the 9%.

-The 1:9:90 Model of Influence works exceptionally well when looking for topical-based influencers, such as the top cybersecurity influencers or an audience talking about digital transformation.
+The 1:9:90 Model of Influence works exceptionally well when looking for topical-based influencers, such as the top cybersecurity influencers or an audience discussing digital transformation.
 Since the model uses reach, relevance, resonance, and reference mentioned above, the common denominator for building an influencer list is the actual topic being discussed, which is relevance.

 Another way to find influencers is to build an audience of potential customers.
 You may also want to include existing customers as well.
 For example, if you were marketing to software developers, you would build an audience and then mine the data to see who influences them.
 Nine times out of ten, it’s not who you think it will be.
 This is probably the best way to find the most relevant and impactful influencers for any brand and small business.